Looking for inspiration for the walls of your home? A big blank wall can be overwhelming. Here are three simple wall of art ideas.

 You can see it in the background looking at us.

-I bought these frames from IKEA and framed encyclopedia book pages.
+This is the easiest of all the wall of art ideas.
+I simply bought these frames from IKEA and framed encyclopedia book pages.

 I liked it.